folio-org/stripes-smart-components/lib/ConfigManager/readme.md

 onAfterSave | func | Optional callback used after config has been saved successfully. formType | string | Optional specification of what form library to use.
-Default `redux-form`; the other supported value is `final-form`. validate | func | Optional validation function for the form library. stripes | object | The stripes object: if provided, it is passed down into the child component of the config-form.
+Default `redux-form`; the other supported value is `final-form`. validate | func | Optional validation function for the form library. userId | string | Optional user id for retrieving the user's own settings from mod-settings. stripes | object | The stripes object: if provided, it is passed down into the child component of the config-form.